-Giving praise through petting your dog is an important and sometimes overlooked reward.
+Giving praise through petting your dog is an important but sometimes overlooked reward.

-Your dog has to love it though.
+Your dog has to love the touch you give, though.
 For example, many dogs hate being patted on their head or ruffled around their head.
 (I had an uncle who did that to me - I hated it.)
 Gus adores being scratched on his bottom best of all.

-Try out different types of touch on different parts of your dog.
+Try out different types of touch - stroking, patting, rubbing, scratching - on different parts of your dog's body.

 Which are the ones that make them squirm with delight?

-Which ones do they move away from?
+Which touches do they move away from?